 I use brain dumps all the time – you’ve probably noticed – but it’s often my first step when figuring things out, goals are no exception.
 Grab a cup of coffee, curl up with a journal, and jot down EVERYTHING that comes to mind when you think of goals.
 This is the time to live in fantasy land and to note all areas of your life that you’d like to improve – realistic or not.
-(But remember my tip from yesterday when I said to make sure what you want to improve is actually important to YOU personally, not society.
-This is crucial, y’all.)

 I’ve also heard the idea of throwing a “vision board party” where everyone brings their computers (or magazines if we wanna go old school) and makes Pinterest vision boards.
 Cute idea, right?
 But I personally like the idea of doing this solo and writing things out.
 I also like to spend a little time (especially in between quarters and before a new year, working on a self-assessment and looking back on what just happened).

 Either way, once you have your major vision board or list, start grouping categories together – find the keywords that stick out.
 You might have a lot surrounding health, finances, career, whatever.
 Organize everything you wrote down under the category it fits into.